-I was able to spend 30 days in Egypt in November and December of 2017 and have compiled a list of the most essential things to pack for your trip to Egypt!
+I was able to spend 30 amazing days in Egypt and have compiled an Egypt packing list of the most essential things to take with you on your trip to Egypt.
+Enjoy!

 The official religion of Egypt is Islam and 90% of those are Sunni Muslims.
-Which means that most Egyptian women are dressed very modestly.
+This means that most Egyptian women are dressed very modestly.
 They cover their shoulders, knees, and often their hair.
-This isn’t always the case as some more upscale Cairo neighborhoods tend to have more progressive views on dress.
+This isn’t always the case, however, and some more upscale Cairo neighborhoods tend to have more progressive views on attire.

-However, as a western woman traveling to Egypt you will undoubtedly get a lot of attention from men.
-And if you choose not to cover up you can expect a plethora of stares and catcalls.
-I would highly recommend that you leave the tank tops and shorts at home and opt to follow the local customs and cover up as well*.
+As a western woman traveling to Egypt, you will undoubtedly get a lot of attention from men.
+And if you choose not to cover up, you can expect a plethora of stares and catcalls.
+I would highly recommend that you leave the tank tops and shorts at home and opt to follow the local customs and cover-up as well.

 Remember, you’re not here to change the culture, you’re here to experience a new one.

-October until April is considered high season in Egypt as the weather is more bearable.
+October until April is considered the high season in Egypt as the weather is more bearable.
 While the temperatures are more manageable during the day, the evenings can get quite cold.
-You’ll want to be sure to pack a sweater and possibly a rain coat.
+You’ll want to be sure to pack a sweater and possibly a raincoat.

 Be sure to read about the things I wish I’d known prior to visiting Egypt to prepare for your trip!

-Make sure that the expiration date on your passport is at least 6 months from your date of entry to Egypt, otherwise you may be denied entry.
+Make sure that the expiration date on your passport is at least six months from your date of entry to Egypt, otherwise, you may be denied entry.

-Choose luggage that is easy to recognize on the luggage belt and also incredibly secure.
-This model by Fochier is durable, brightly colored, expandable (in case you want to do some shopping) and has a TSA lock for added security.
+Choose luggage for your trip to Egypt that is easy to recognize on the luggage belt and also incredibly secure.
+This model by Coolife is durable, brightly colored, and super durable to survive those baggage handlers.
+Plus, it has a 2-year warranty!

 Compression Packing Cubes

-Keep your suitcase neat and organized with these compression packing cubes by LeanTravel.
+Whey packing for Egypt, keep your suitcase neat and organized with these compression packing cubes by LeanTravel.
 Not only will they keep your things separated but you can also compress each cube down for extra space in your suitcase.
+And you’ll definitely want more room in your suitcase so you can shop for Egyptian souvenirs!

-If you choose to check your luggage (which we would recommend due to TSA liquid restrictions), you’ll want a carry-on bag to have a few essentials on the plane with you.
-This one by Tuff Togs fits under most airplane seats, has lots of compartments, and can be worn as a purse or a backpack.
-It is also small enough to be considered a “personal item” if you choose not to check your luggage.
+This one by Pincnel has anti-theft protections, has lots of compartments for holding all of your important goodies, and can be worn as either a purse or a backpack.
+It is also small enough to be considered a “personal item” if you choose not to check your luggage when flying to Egypt.

 Extra Duffel Bag